 - Things that you store and organize (to look at later) make up a basic archive.

 - If you wrote a guide for your friend to use when searching through your [vacation photos/baseball cards/drafts of your papers], you would be running an archive like the pros!

-- Select a sample archive to show students; options provided in resource section.
+- Optional: Select a sample archive to show students; options provided in resource section.

-- Optional: Use the definitions provided in the lesson dictionary.
+- Optional: Use the definitions provided in the lesson definitions.

-- An archive is composed of unique documents, objects, and other artifacts.
+- Composed of unique documents, objects, and other artifacts; and

-- Is often a collection that is organized by an institution, managed by archivists, and made available to researchers.
+- Organized by an institution, managed by archivists, and made available to researchers.

 - Tells us about a person, organization, or physical things.

-- Is typically held and protected in a physical repository, but may be made accessible electronically in a digital platform.
+- Typically held and protected in a physical repository, but may be made accessible electronically in a digital platform.